oslokommune/okctl-upgrade/gists/bump-eks/README.md

 ```

 ### Make sure Okctl version is TODO or later

+TODO: Okctl doesn't support EKS 1.22.
+We will update this guide when it is.

 This is because we need to bump the AWS load balancer controller to 2.4.1 or later.
 Okctl upgrade handles this for us.